tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 As I was heading back to the main Hampi city, I had to find my way back.
 I had a few options.
 The easiest was to take an auto and head back to the city.
 Or wait for the red city bus to come along and halt there at that intersection.
 I waited for the bus to come and it felt like eons, but it didn't arrive.

 While I was waiting there, I met this kid called Mahadev whom I had met just yesterday when I had visited Virupaksha.
 He was one of the many small kids who were selling the map of Hampi in front of the temple.
-And I could immediately recognise him.
-He was waiting for the same bus as I was and he was on his way back home after a gruelling day at school.
+And I could immediately recognize him.
+He was waiting for the same bus as I was and he was on his way back home after a regular day at school.

 <center><img src="/content/images/2019/03/mahadev.jpg"></center>

 And while we waited, we talked about his family.
-His father was an auto driver here and his mom used to sell food at her stall.
+His father was an auto driver here and his mom used to sell food at her stall near the Virupaksha temple grounds.
 He had an elder sister who was studying in the next town.
-I asked him what does he like about this place and he responded back the second he heard it.
-It was the people he said, he said he liked meeting new people and getting to know them.
+I asked him what does he like about this place.
+He said. it was the people and that he liked meeting new people and getting to know them.

-After waiting for a long while and both of us sharing some apples which I was carrying, mahadev decided he would get on the back of a motorcycle and reach the town, he generously offered me his ride but I asked him to take the ride as I was hoping to get something similar.
+After waiting for a long while and both of us sharing some apples which I was carrying, Mahadev decided he would get on the back of a motorcycle and reach the town, he generously offered me his ride when a kind gentlemen offered to give him a lift,  but I asked him to take the ride as I was hoping to get something similar.

 As luck would have it, a generous gentlemen offered me a ride back into the city.
 He struck up a conversation immediately after we started towards the city, asking me about where I was from and how was I liking the city.

 The next thing on the list was to get on the circular boats which I saw when I hiking down the river.
 The owner of the boating service was quoting somewhere around 1200 INR for around an hour.
-I managed to bring it down to some 400INR after some cajoling.
+I managed to bring it down to some 400INR after a lot of cajoling.

 <center><img src="/content/images/2019/03/circular-boat.jpg"></center>

 Later that night, I was lazing around the same local tea shop where I used to hang around.
 I ended up eating at the same place.
-Took a bus back to Hospet for the bus I had to catch for my next stop
+Took a bus back to Hospet after which I had to get on a bus from Hospet on to my next destination.

 ### Another uncomfortable bus ride